devloper-gazi/Blueprint-for-a-Perpetual-Resilience-System/README.md

 # 🚀 Blueprint for a Perpetual Resilience System

-**A blueprint for a perpetual nuclear resilience system —** designed to deliver continuous safety, energy stability, and adaptive recovery.
+**A blueprint for a perpetual nuclear resilience system: a framework designed to ensure continuous safety, energy stability, and adaptive recovery.
+By integrating advanced reactor technologies, passive safety mechanisms, and sustainable fuel cycles, it offers long-term solutions to environmental, technical, and geopolitical challenges.

 ---